whatyun/fastrtc/docs/turn_taking_gallery.md

     stream.ui.launch()
     ```

 3. Open a [PR](https://github.com/freddyaboulton/fastrtc/edit/main/docs/turn_taking_gallery.md) to add your model to the gallery!
-Ideally you model package should be pip installable so other can try it out easily.
+Ideally your model package should be pip installable so others can try it out easily.

 !!! tip "Package Naming Convention"
     It is recommended to name your package `fastrtc-<package-name>` so developers can easily find it on [pypi](https://pypi.org/search/?q=fastrtc-).